gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 they fit together to make a map.
 Maddy's heart raced.
 The 'X' must be where they were.
-And the other 'X' at the end of the dotted line---was that the way out?
+And the other 'X' at the end of the dotted line—was that the way out?

 A buzz and a click made her turn her head.
 Dockety's manipulator twitched.